 Device Attachment Rules: In order for a device to be approved for use on the Provider’s network, the device must conform to publicly available industry standards and be non-harmful to Provider’s network.
 Provider may limit the number of active devices connected to Provider’s network per end-user using a Media Access Control (“MAC”) address.

-Security: Provider offers its customers unrestricted access to all of the lawful content, services, and applications available on the Internet.
-Provider uses industry standard tools and generally accepted best practices, including secure virtual local area networks and firewalls to protect our customers from unwanted or harmful online content and activities.
+Provider offers its customers unrestricted access to all of the lawful content, services, and applications available on the Internet.
+Provider uses industry standard tools and generally accepted best practices.
 In the instances where these tools and policies identify online content as harmful or unwanted, the content may be prevented from reaching end-users, or end-users may be permitted to identify or inspect content to determine if it is harmful or unwanted.
 Provider’s security measures are triggered upon notification that a host IP may be infected with a Trojan, virus, or worm, or that a malicious user may be on the network from either MediaSentry or Provider’s backbone vendor.
 End-user equipment supplied by Provider is password-secured and specific to each individual end user account.
 Provider’s email service is monitored for spam, viruses and phishing.
 For additional security protection, Provider encourages end-users to install additional Internet security methods, such as firewalls and antivirus software.
 The security measures employed by Provider to prevent the spread of viruses, malware, spam, harmful and unwanted content or other threats to consumers are intended solely to protect the reliability and safety of Provider’s network and do not prevent end-users from running certain applications.

-Performance Characteristics: Provider offers broadband Internet access service via Ethernet, Digital Signal 1 (“DS1”), Asymmetric Digital Subscriber Line (“ADSL”), Very-high-bit-rate Digital Subscriber Line (“VDSL”), and fixed wireless broadband technologies.
+Performance Characteristics: Provider offers broadband Internet access service via Ethernet and fixed wireless broadband technologies.
 Ethernet is a high-speed data service that provides end-to-end transmission using Ethernet packet technology.
-DS1 is a widely used standard in telecommunications to transmit voice and data services between devices.
-ADSL is a type of DSL broadband communications technology used for connecting to the Internet.
-ADSL allows more data to be sent over existing copper telephone lines when compared to traditional modem lines.
-A special filter, called a microfilter, is installed on a subscriber’s telephone line to allow both ADSL and regular voice (telephone) services to be used at the same time.
-Similar to ADSL, VDSL is another type of DSL broadband communications transmission technology that transmits data faster over last mile facilities already installed to homes and businesses.
-Fixed wireless broadband Internet service uses radio technology in place of existing telephone or cable lines.
+Fixed wireless broadband Internet service uses radio technology in place of existing cable lines.
 The technology utilized to provide broadband Internet access service to an individual customer will be dependent upon the customer’s address as the Provider does not offer all technologies to all locations in the network.

-Pricing: In order to meet the usage and budgetary needs of all of our customers, Provider offers a wide selection of broadband Internet access plan options, including promotional offerings, bundled service choices, and ala carte alternatives.
-To learn more about Provider’s current promotions and pricing on broadband Internet access service, please visit our website www.fibercomm.net or call 712-224-2020 to speak with a customer service representative.
+Pricing: In order to meet the usage and budgetary needs of all of our customers, Provider offers a wide selection of broadband Internet access plan options, including promotional offerings, bundled service choices, ala carte alternatives, voice, and WAN services.
+To learn more about Provider services, please visit our website www.fibercomm.net or call 712-224-2020 to speak with a customer service representative.